trizen/sidef-book/sidef_interpreter/compilation.md

 $ sidef -o out.pl -c script.sf
 ```

-The above command will compile the Sidef `script.sf` into `out.pl` Perl script, which will run everywhere where Perl runs, without requiring any additional library.
+The above command will compile the Sidef file `script.sf` into the Perl script `out.pl`, which is a fully portable, stand-alone Perl program, and it will work everywhere where Perl works.